-The Corporate Governance Framework sets out details of the Commission's corporate governance arrangements.
+The Corporate Governance Framework sets out details of the Assembly Commission's corporate governance arrangements.
 It is intended to be a living document which will evolve as the Secretariat's corporate governance practices develop.
 It will therefore be kept under continuing review.
-It will be formally reviewed biannually.
+It will be formally reviewed every two years.